-The Bottom Line Of Christianity Is The Resurrection
+The Bottom Line Of Christianity

 It was only just 9 days ago that I received the news that my Aunt Tina wasn't doing so well.
 She was dehydrated and experiencing pain that she couldn't explain.
 After seeing the doctor, it was immediately discovered that she had cancer in her pancreas, liver and lungs.
 Soon after becoming hospitalized, her kidneys began to fail.
 This was insane!!
 All of this came from out of nowhere and blind-sided every member of the family.
 She was only 55 years old, still full of life, still full of wit and character, still full of her trademarked classic Tina attitude.